dmbarbour/glas/docs/GlasImpl.md

 Ideally, GC may recognize and collapse completed thunks.
 GC could also recognize and complete 'selector' thunks, e.g. accessing a particular definition from an environment, or a particular field from a dict, when it is available.

 Waiting on thunks needs attention.
 In context of transactions, especially, a wait may be interrupted because we decide to backtrack.
 This requires some robust way to represent waits that can be canceled.
 Tying back directly to the host is probably a bad idea.
 An intermediate heap object that we can GC might work, at the cost of adding an allocation for every thunk wait.

+## Write Barriers

+For snapshot-at-the-beginning or other GC semantics, I may need write barriers during the GC mark phase.
+It might be useful to batch process the data stack or thread state instead of doing so per write.

 ## Note on callbacks